vincenzomadaghiele/Sound-augmented-fabrics/README.md

 # Sound-augmented fabrics

-This repository contains the code and information about the sound-augmented fabric prototypes that have been developed in the context of the Sounds for Energy project.
+This repository contains the code and information about the sound-augmented fabric prototypes that have been developed in the context of the Sounds for Energy project at KTH Royal Institute of Technology.

 The project led to the following publications: